pvcraven/2017_web_security/source/final/anthony/index.rst

 	Binary and Octal numbers can now be represented with literals.
 This was not possible in ES5.
 Binary was only allowed if you used a parseInt.
 The only way to show octal numbers in ES5 was through the use of (0) as a prefix.
-If a number is outside of 0-7 is used the prefixed 0 will be ignored and return decimals.
+If a number is outside of the 0-7 range than the prefixed 0 will be ignored and return decimals.
 In ES6 instead of returning decimal it will return a syntax error.
 Binary and Octal are required to be prefixed with 0o for octal and.
 	0b for binary.
 [OctalandBinary]_